About Westminster College

 The Jewett Center for the Performing Arts houses the learning and performance spaces for Westminster’s performing arts academic programs.
 The center includes the Vieve Gore Concert Hall, Jay W. Lees Courage Theatre, Dumke Student Theatre, choral and music rooms, theatre rehearsal spaces, and a larger foyer for public receptions and art exhibits.
 Florence J. Gillmor Hall, an addition to the center expected to be completed in Fall 2021, will provide additional learning, practice, and performance spaces as well as a costume studio.

-The Bill and Vieve Gore School of Business building includes interactive classrooms that facilitate discussion and case analysis, the Center for Entrepreneurship, the Center for Financial Analysis (which enables students to bridge the theoretical and practical components of finance), the Behavioral Simulation and Team Learning Lab (which simulates group, teamwork, and interpersonal relationships), mentor-team rooms for students working on projects, and faculty offices.
+The Bill and Vieve Gore School of Business building includes interactive classrooms that facilitate discussion and case analysis, the Westminster Center for Financial Wellness (which enables students to bridge the theoretical and practical components of finance), the Behavioral Simulation and Team Learning Lab (which simulates group, teamwork, and interpersonal relationships), mentor-team rooms for students working on projects, and faculty offices.
 Foster Hall, Malouf Hall, Dick, and Payne Gymnasium house a variety of additional classrooms and faculty offices.
 The Eccles Ceramics Center houses Westminster’s ceramic art classes, including wheel-thrown and hand-built pottery.

 The Meldrum Science Center is a four-story, 60,000-square-foot facility which features 14 high-tech classrooms with integrated laboratories and five dedicated research labs designed to support active, hands-on learning to prepare students to be critical thinkers and problem solvers.
 Meldrum provides space for undergraduate research, which is an important aspect of Westminster’s inquiry-based liberal arts curriculum and a significant factor in the success of graduates.
 Meldrum’s layout clusters faculty offices and student workspaces to promote interaction and cross-disciplinary learning.
 As a LEED® Platinum certified building, Meldrum is also the college’s most visible example of sustainability in action.
 Among Meldrum’s many energy-saving features are a rooftop 20kW solar panel system, use of ambient light and recycled water, and locally sourced building materials.